PropeReferio/vdonut/README.md

                         hillsboro ponce_city_market westside_provisions

 ## Coming Soon:
-Configure your default options, such as diet and location Lose dependency on selenium and Chrome.
+Configure your default options, such as diet and location.